aqua1907/phishing_email/README.md

 # Application for spam detection
-The desktop application that check your incoming e-mails whether it is spam or not.
+The desktop application that checks your incoming e-mails whether it is spam or not.

 A simple TensorFlow sequence model with ```Conv1D``` and ```MaxPooling1D``` layers and pre-trained Embedding matrix, namely 100-dimensional ```word2vec``` gives 96% accuracy.
 However, this model has high variance because of the lack of the given data.